Phillip-England/ffh/README.md

 ## Examples

-Creating a Go func string and writing it to a file
+create a `.go` func as a string and write it out to a file
 ```go
 func main() {
     path := "./some.go"